Ferenc Plattkó: South America

-During the two decades away from FC Barcelona established himself as a coach in South America.
-In 1939, during the first of three spells at Colo-Colo he guided the club to the Chilean Championionship.
-In 1940 he had a spell in charge of River Plate in Argentina before he returned to Chile and Colo-Colo in 1941, winning a second Chilean Championship.
-In 1941 he took charge of Chile and continued as national team manager until 1945, coaching the team at both the South American Championship in both 1942 and 1945.
+During the two decades away from Barcelona established himself as a coach in South America.
+In 1939, during the first of three spells at Colo-Colo he guided the club to the Chilean Primera División.
+In 1940 he had a spell in charge of River Plate in Argentina before he returned to Chile and Colo-Colo in 1941, winning a second Chilean Primera División.
+In 1941 he took charge of the Chile national team and continued as national team manager until 1945, coaching the team at both the South American Championship in both 1942 and 1945.
 During 1942 he also coached two other Chilean clubs, Club Magallanes and Santiago Wanderers.
-In 1949 he coached Boca Juniors and in 1953 he returned to Colo-Colo for a third time and won a third Chilean Championionship.
+In 1949 he coached Boca Juniors and in 1953 he returned to Colo-Colo for a third time and won a third Chilean Primera División.

-For the season 1955/56 he returned to FC Barcelona with which he became runner up in the league one point behind Athletic Bilbao.
+For the 1955–56 season he returned to Barcelona with which he became runner up in the league one point behind Athletic Bilbao.
 His balance of 22 wins three draws and five defeats had been the best for the club yet.
-The series of ten straight wins in the league was only outdone under Frank Rijkard in the 2005/06 season.
-His downfall was a 1–3 defeat on 20 May in the cup quarterfinals against local rivals Español.
-The club concluded, the relationship between the team and Plattkó was broken, and replaced him for the return match, which ended 4-4, with the club legend Josep Samitier.
+The series of ten straight wins in the league was only outdone under Frank Rijkard in the 2005–06 season.
+His downfall was a 3–1 defeat on 20 May in the cup quarterfinals against local rivals Español.
+The club concluded, the relationship between the team and Plattkó was broken, and replaced him for the return match, which ended 4-4, with Josep Samitier.

 The next years Plattkó spent in Brazil as talent scout and player observer. later he returned to Chile where in 1965 he took on a last coaching assignment when he took on lowly first division outfit CD San Luis de Quillota from the region of Valparaíso, with which he ended third from the bottom, which however was one up from the previous season.

-Personal life
+Personal life and death

-The Platko Brothers
+The Plattkó Brothers

-Franz Platko also had two brothers, Esteban Platko and Carlos Platko who followed him to Spain and subsequently established themselves as coaches.
+Ferenc Plattkó also had two brothers, István Plattkó and Károly Plattkó who followed him to Spain and subsequently established themselves as coaches.
 Esteban coached, among others Real Valladolid (1928–31, 1934–40), Granada CF (1943–45) and RCD Mallorca while Carlos coached Real Valladolid (1941–43), Celta de Vigo (1944–46), Girona FC (1948–49) and Sporting de Gijón.

+Plattkó died in Santiago, Chile on 2 September 1983.